Permissionless-Software-Foundation/avax-bridge/docs/README.md

 - `server.js` start the REST API web server.
 - `token-liquidity.js` starts the token-liquidity specific part of the app.

-There are libraries in the `/src/lib` which contain the business logic and utilities for working with the blockchain:
+There are libraries in the `/src/lib` folder which contain the business logic and utilities for working with the blockchain:

 - `bch.js` - library containing utilities for sending and receiving BCH.
 - `slp.js` - library containing utilities for sending and receiving SLP tokens.